 As shown in Figure 2-1, the COO/CFPD is responsible, with delegated commensurate authority from the IIFP President, for managing the administration, ESH, QA, design, engineering, and training.
 The COO is also responsible for overseeing the supporting contractor functions during the licensing, design and construction, initial startup, and procurement activities of the IIFP Facility.
 Once the IIFP Engineering Manager is hired, the COO will delegate authority to the Engineering Manager for providing day-to-day oversight of the Design and Build Contractor and ensuring professional and/or contractor support is in place to perform any required Integrated Safety Analysis and licensing documentation during the design and construction of the IIFP Facility.
 Until the Engineering Manager position is filled, the COO (or the IIFP President if the COO position is not yet filled) carries out these Engineering Manager responsibilities.
-The IIFP QA Coordinator and ESH Manager report to and support the COO/CFPD.
-The INIS parent company will provide the OA and ESH Management support to the IIFP COO during the licensing and design phases of the project.
-Prior to start of construction activities IIFP will establish full time IIFP Quality Assurance and ESH managers for the facility .
+The IIFP OA Coordinator and ESH Manager report to and support the COO/CFPD.
+The INIS parent company will provide the QA and ESH Management support to the IIFP COO during the licensing and design phases of the project.
+Prior to start of construction activities IIFP will establish full time IIFP Quality Assurance and ESH managers for the facility When the IIFP positions of IIFP ESH and QA Managers are filled, any of the IIFP Facility ESH and QA responsibilities, duties and authorities that were temporarily being performed by INIS Corporate staff will transfer to the IIFP ESH and QA Managers.
 The QA Coordinator also has a matrix reporting relationship to the corporate Regulatory Affairs/QA Director.
 During the DB phase, the ESH Manager has a matrix reporting relationship to the President/ CEO.
-These dual reporting relationships for the OA and ESH functions facilitate objective audit, review, advisory and control activities.
+These dual reporting relationships for the QA and ESH functions facilitate objective audit, review, advisory and control-activities.